courseraRR/RepData_PeerAssessment1/PA1_template.md

 we see that if a day has any missing value, the all values for that day are missing.

-### Subsubsection 4.2.2 A Strategy for Imputing Missing Values
+### PART II: The Strategy

 Clearly we can't impute a missing value by looking at it's neigbour,since that neighbor will almost always also be missing.

 Now we saw earlier that the steps values varied dramatically across time of day, with a spike at 08:35.
 So obviously a using a constant value, such as a mean,  to imputing the all the values for entire day would be a poor choice.

-A better choice would be to include the time of day as a factor in our imputation.
-Since we already have computed the daily average activity, it is easy to use that as our approach, simply replace each missing value with the number of steps predicted by the average activity for that interval.
+A better choice IS to include the time of day as a factor in our imputation.
+Since we already have computed the daily average activity, this is easy to implement:

+### OUR FINAL STRATEGY:
+### ***For each missing with a given interval, replace each missing value with a predicted value given  by the average activity for that interval.***
+We obtain this value from the **df.ave.activity** data frame previouly computed in section 3.3.

 ## Subsection 4.3 Creating the The Imputed Data Set